Delaware First-Time Home Buyer: 2023 Programs and Grants

 Delaware first-time home buyer programs

-If you’re using the DSHA loan program, you still get to choose the type of mortgage you want from conventional, FHA, VA, or USDA loans.
-You may also be in line for down payment assistance.
+If you use the DSHA loan program, you can still select the type of mortgage you want from conventional, FHA, VA, or USDA loans.
+You may also be eligible for down payment assistance.

 To be eligible for the DSHA Homeownership Loan Program, you’ll need: